 Safety Measures That Prevent Employee Theft

 Employee theft, fraud and embezzlement can cause serious financial and reputation damage to your company.
-Implement several safety measures as you prevent employee theft and protect your business.
+Implement several safety measures to prevent employee theft and protect your business.

 Review Your Hiring Practices

-Start with honest employees, and you could reduce your theft risk.
+Start with honest employees, and you can reduce your theft risk.
 Consider implementing the following pre-employment checks for all employees, particularly those who work with finances, confidential data or inventory.

 • Criminal history of theft, fraud or violence.